Applicability

 |-- test.go

-Code in the go.mod file contains the following parts:
+The go.mod file contains the following content:

 module gorm-oceanbase